eurostat/gridviz/docs/reference.md

 ![gridviz tooltip](img/tooltip.png)

 A 'tooltip' shows information related to the selected grid cell.
-The information shown for each selected cell can be specified at dataset level using the **cellInfoHTML** parameter.
+The information shown for each selected cell can be specified at layer level using the **cellInfoHTML** parameter.
 See for example:

 ```javascript
 new gviz.App(containerDiv)